-Character representation in a computer encodes letters, digits, punctuation, and control characters as binary numbers.
-The most common encoding is ASCII (American Standard Code for Information Interchange), a 7-bit code that covers 128 distinct characters.
+Computers encode letters, digits, punctuation, and control characters as binary numbers.
+The most common encoding is ASCII (American Standard Code for Information Interchange), a 7-bit code covering 128 distinct characters.

-Although ASCII uses only 7 bits, characters are typically stored in 8-bit bytes — the ASCII code occupies the low-order seven bits and the high-order bit is set to 0 (or used for parity in some systems).
+ASCII only uses 7 bits, but characters get stored in 8-bit bytes: the ASCII code takes the low-order seven bits and the high bit is 0 (or used for parity in some systems).

 Why ASCII